Non-integrable dimers: Universal fluctuations of tilted height profiles: Two technical results on the non-interacting model

 To get the first equality, observe first that $p^\o$ cannot equal any of the four momenta \eqref{eq:4k}, otherwise one would have $p^+=p^-\mod (2\pi,2\pi)$, which is excluded by Assumption \ref{ass:liquid} on the edge weights.
 The same is true for $\bar p^\o$ provided $\lambda$ sufficiently small, as $\bar p^\o=p^\o+O(\lambda)$.
 Then, the first equality in \eqref{eq:prod4} follows by assuming that the support of the cut-off function $\bar \chi(\cdot)$ in \eqref{mu0} is sufficiently small (this can be guaranteed by choosing the constant $c_0$, that enters the definition of $\bar\chi(\cdot)$, to be small enough).
 Finally, the last product in \eqref{eq:prod4} is strictly negative, as follows from Remark \ref{rem:liquid}.
 Wrapping up, one has that

 In other words, $\sign(Z_\bt^0)= c_\bt$ and the claim follows.

-{\bf Acknowledgements} We would like to thank Ron Peled and Jean-Marie St\'ephan for fruitful discussions on the 6-vertex model and the corresponding scaling relations.
-This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC CoG UniCoSM, grant agreement n.724939).
+{\bf Acknowledgements} We would like to thank Ron Peled and Jean-Marie St\'ephan for fruitful discussions on the 6-vertex model and the corresponding scaling relations. {We gratefully thank Rafael Greenblatt for carefully reading the manuscript and for several constructive suggestions on how to improve it.} This work has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (ERC CoG UniCoSM, grant agreement n.724939).
 F.T. was partially supported by the CNRS PICS grant 151933, by ANR-15-CE40-0020-03 Grant LSD, ANR-18-CE40-0033 Grant DIMERS and by Labex MiLyon (ANR-10-LABX-0070).
 This work was started during a long-term stay of A.G. at Univ.
-Lyon-1, co-funded by Amidex and CNRS.
+Lyon-1, co-funded by Amidex and CNRS, which are gratefully acknowledged.